google-research/google-research/pair_ngram/README.md

 compilation.
 In *Proceedings of the ACL Workshop on Statistical NLP and Weighted Automata*, pages 75-80.

 Gorman, K. In preparation.
 A tutorial on pair n-gram models.
-Ms., Google Inc.
+Ms., Google.

 Knight, K. and Graehl, J. 1998.
 Machine transliteration. *Computational Linguistics* 24(4): 599-612.